 Do I spend time with funky agency creative and media people who’ll present flashy videos on their shiny Apple Macs?
-While bringing me fancy coffees and boosting my marketing ego that we’re creating a create work of art that’ll win awards?
+While bringing me fancy coffees and boosting my marketing ego that we’re creating a create work of art which will win awards?

 Now, maybe it’s clearer why advertising dominates the time of your average marketer.

 Yes, advertising is a much more fun way to spend your day.
-But as per our guide to packaging development guide, there’s plenty of evidence that packaging can be the most important part of your mix.
-And advertising isn’t always fun with its car crash creative review meetings, and awkward meetings with media sales teams to deal with.
+But as per our packaging development guide, there’s plenty of evidence packaging can be the most important part of your mix.
+And advertising isn’t always fun with its car crash creative reviews, and awkward media sales team meetings to deal with.